Difference between Business Intelligence and Business Analytics

 What is Business Analytics?

 The process of transforming data into insights for better corporation choices is known as business analytics.
-Some of the methods used to extract insights from data include data management, data mining, data visualization, forecasting simulation, predictive modeling, and optimization.
+Some methods used to extract insights from data include data management, data mining, data visualization, forecasting simulation, predictive modeling, and optimization.
 Nonetheless, while business analytics relies largely on statistical, economic, and operational research, the final result is the creation of data visualizations to explain your results and affect business choices.

 Difference between Business Intelligence(BI) and Business Analytics(BA)